jundalisay/spblist/content/en/research/descartes/optics/part-02b.md

 Since it loses half of its velocity while crossing the fabric `CBE`, it must take twice as much time to pass below from B to some point on the circumference of the circle `AFD` as it took to come from `A` to `B` above.

-Since it doesn't lose any of the determination it had to advance towards the right side, in twice the amount of time it took to pass from line `AC` to `HB`, it must cover twice the distance towards the same side and consequently reach some point on the straight line `FE` at the same moment it also reaches some point on the circumference of the circle AFD.
+Since it does not lose any of the determination it had to advance towards the right side, in twice the amount of time it took to pass from line `AC` to `HB`, it must cover twice the distance towards the same side and consequently reach some point on the straight line `FE` at the same moment it also reaches some point on the circumference of the circle AFD.

 This would be impossible if it did not go towards `I`, given that it is the only point below the fabric CBE where the circle AFD and the straight line FF intersect.